noec764/erpnext/docs/dooks/customize-dooks/articles/set-language.md

 #### 1.3 Save User

-On saving User after selecting language, your Dooks account will be refresh automatically.
-Then you will see Dooks translated in your selected language.
+On saving User after selecting language, your Dokie account will be refresh automatically.
+Then you will see Dokie translated in your selected language.

 Being a System Manager, you can set language in other user's master as well.